 No one does, right?
-It's humiliating, and few of us want to talk about embarrassing bodily functions after about 8th grade.
-But digestive issues happen: gas, bloating, irregularity, stomach cramps in older women can all be a whole lot worse in perimenopause and menopause.
+It's humiliating, and few of us want to talk about embarrassing bodily functions at this stage of life.
+But digestive issues happen: gas, menopause bloating, irregularity, stomach cramps in older women can all be a whole lot worse in perimenopause and menopause.
 Even women who've rarely experienced these issues previously can suddenly find there are no "safe" foods anymore, and anything they eat is likely to cause public embarrassment.

 Why do digestive issues happen in perimenopause and menopause?